Anthology feature project

 Bianca is no-nonsense, hard-working — focused on doing what she has to do to make a life for herself in America.
 Miguel, by contrast, is outgoing and gregarious, a lover of life who’s eager to connect with others, especially pretty girls.

-Their series of encounters — centered around Bianca’s sustained rejection of Miguel’s advances — play as intros and outros to the core narratives, knitting them together
+Their series of encounters — centered around Bianca’s sustained rejection of Miguel’s advances — play as intros and outros to the core narratives, knitting them together into a cohesive whole and culminating in a magical mambo dream sequence that plays under the ending credits.

 Miguel and Bianca’s romance plays as interstitial material that knits the seven core stories into a cohesive whole.